-LAND USE AUTHORITY.
-Oppose any diminution of local land use authority, either by further limiting the scope of local regulatory authority or by creating new and more elaborate land use regulatory structures. (continued from 1999)
+LAND USE AUTHORITY: Oppose any diminution of local land use authority. (continued from 1999, revised 2010)

 Rationale: Land use authority should remain with the local jurisdictions.
 At the same time, there should be regional consideration of land use plans and issues.
 This supports a Fairfax County legislative position.